jjbenson85/headwind/readme.md

 ```

 ## Getting Started

-#### Property Value pairs
+### Class names as CSS Rule constructors
-Each class name will create a new CSS rule, using the class name as the selector and the parsed value of the class name to create the css property and value.
+Each class name will create a new CSS Rule, using the class name as the selector and the parsed value of the class name to create the CSS Declaration.

+In the most basic form, you can write the CSS Property, for example `background-color`, followed by the CSS Property in square brackets, `[red]`.

 ```HTML